Code-Institute-Submissions/personal-website/README.md

 - Also the Modal removes the scrollbar which moves the page slightly I am unable to stop this due to the modal hiding the the scrollbar.
 - On real iOS devices I noticed a bug with the background, The background will display across the whole contents instead of the viewport this is obviously not desired as the background display incorrectly.
   At this moment I have not come up with a fix.
 - My Website is responsive on all screen sizes and browsers the only issue I could find was Mozilla not displaying `backdrop-filter`.
-I don't believe this is an issue as the blur is only in place for mobile devices that need to use the collapsible Navbar.
+I was able to enable the feature within Mozilla but the user will obviously not know to do this.
+I have tried to blur in another way but I did not like the outcome compared to `backdrop-filter`.

 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>